 The only major downside, is that it will take some time before the weight of your problems becomes lighter to carry.

-When you’re caught in a difficult moment in life, it’s easy to think that you can pull yourself out of a slump if you only had more money, a better job, a better relationship, more friends.
-Think of these desires as a Personal Holy Grail of sorts.
+When you’re caught in a difficult moment in life, it’s easy to think that you can pull yourself out of a slump if you only have what you desire most.

 In old legends, the Holy Grail was said to give its owner eternal youth and happiness.
 In the life of an average human, the Personal Holy Grail is that one thing they believe will solve all their problems and give them meaningful life.

-And so, we structure our lives as a journey, where everything we do is focused around attaining a distant, far off goal that will make us happy.
+And so, we structure our lives as a quest, where everything we do is focused around attaining a distant, far off goal that will make us happy.

 There are however, two very big problems with this approach: